Centre for Talented Youth Ireland: Instructors

 Instructors are generally professionals or postgraduate students who are willing to give up 3 weeks of a year to work with CTYI's students.
 They are hired on the basis of specialist knowledge in a particular field and a rapport with young people.
 Some are former CTYI students and/or have worked on the programme as RAs or TAs.
 In the past they have included lecturers at DCU, but stricter regulations within the university now prohibit DCU staff from taking on 'a second contract'.

 Teaching Assistant (TA)

 A TA's primary function is to assist the instructor during class time and supervision and assisting students during study period.

 Coordinator

 On the part-time programmes during the year, additional administrative staff are hired to co-ordinate Saturday programmes.

-2009 Cut in Funding
+Funding cut, 2009

-It was announced in the post-crash 2009 Irish budget that the government would not continue funding CTYI.
-Up to 2008 the Department of Education had been providing the course with €97,000.
-The move was criticised by CTYI staff.
-However a spokesperson for the Department of Education said that "the resources available for next year meant that difficult choices had to be made and the abolition of the grant to the Centre for Talented Youth was one of those tough decisions."
-The government had planned to allow CTYI to become a national mandate.
+It was announced in the post-crash 2009 Irish budget that the government would not continue directly contributing to CTYI funding.
+Up to 2008, the Department of Education had been providing the course with a grant of €97,000.
+The move to withdraw funding was criticised by CTYI staff but a spokesperson for the Department of Education said that "the resources available for next year meant that difficult choices had to be made and the abolition of the grant to the Centre for Talented Youth was one of those tough decisions."
+The government had previously planned to allow CTYI to become a national mandate.